isBucky/Rest-Manager/README.md

 const rest new RestManager(url: string, {
     // Use to define the request header headers?: object;

-    // Use to define which methods you will be able to use in the request
-    // Standard methods: get, head, post, put delete, connect, options, trace and patch methods?: K[] | Methods[];

     // Use to manipulate the request, with it you can use third party libraries to make requests
     // By default we already use the native Nodejs fetch